lino-framework/book/docs/specs/ledger.rst

     .. attribute:: accounting_period

-        The accounting period and fiscal year to which this entry is to be assigned to.
+        The accounting period to which this entry is to be assigned to.
 The default value is determined from :attr:`entry_date`.

+        If user changes this field, the :attr:`number` gets re-computed because it might change depending on the fiscal year of the accounting period.

+        """

     .. attribute:: narration